kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 case was an exception.
 After all, nothing should stand in the way of a developer creating new events.

 As it turns out, this case was definitely bad.
-Lokad.DSL allowed to create event and command message definitions really fast, without thinking too hard about them.
+Lokad.DSL allowed you to create event and command message definitions really fast, without thinking too hard about them.
 This was very wrong, as I learned later.